kubernetes-sigs/kustomize/CONTRIBUTING.md

 1. Contributor: Anyone who actively contributes code, issues or reviews to the project.
 All contributors must sign the [Contributor License Agreement].
 1. Reviewer: Contributors with a history of review and authorship on Kustomize.
 Has LGTM rights on the Kustomize repo (as do all kubernetes-sigs org members).
 Active contributors are encouraged to join the reviewers list to be automatically pinged on PRs.
 1. Approver: Highly experienced active reviewer and contributor to Kustomize.
-Has both LTGM and approval rights on the Kustomize repo, as well as "maintain" [Github permissions].
+Has both LGTM and approval rights on the Kustomize repo, as well as "maintain" [Github permissions].
 1. Owner: Approver who sets technical direction and makes or approves design decisions for the project.
 Has LGTM and approval rights on the Kustomize repo as well as "admin" [Github permissions].

 The kyaml module within the Kustomize repo has additional owners following the same ladder.